Sardar Sarvar Papanna: Peak

-By now Papanna's support among the landless peasantry must have been considerable, as evidenced by his ability to raise large numbers of people to fight or to build on his behalf and the numbers that would have been required to tend his 10,000–12,000 captured cattle and extensive landholdings.
-(Note: The provenance of his landholdings is not known: they could have been taken from people whom he defeated, developed from previously uncultivated areas, or a combination of these two methods.
-He did create at least one new village, called Hasanabad.)
-Despite his enhanced status, Papanna desired more and raided Bhongir on 1 June 1708, being the occasion of a Muslim festival.
+Papanna desired more and raided Bhongir on 1 June 1708, being the occasion of a Muslim festival.
 Although many hostages were taken – he had promised silver to those who captured females, and gold if they were of high status – the raid was not as successful as that at Warangal, at least in part because an accident caused the insurgents to give away their intentions.
 Eaton has described it as a "fiasco".

 In 1709 Papanna demonstrated his desire for recognition when he attended an audience at Hyderabad with Bahadur Shah I, who by that time was beginning to assert some authority as emperor in the fractious post-Aurangzeb court power struggles.
 Papanna gave the emperor an array of wealth in his search to be recognised as a tribute-paying chieftain, and he was rewarded with an honorific robe.
 Loud protests followed this recognition, especially from influential Muslims of the area whose relatives had been kidnapped and people who decried that an emperor would recognise a person of a toddy tapper caste.
 Eaton describes that the robe "... seemed to represent official acknowledgement of his status as a legitimate, tribute-paying nayaka-zamindar ...
 Landholders claiming descent from ancient nayaka families were simply incensed at such impudence."
 Bahadur Shah had to back down and he announced that Papanna would be killed, with the responsibility for achieving this end being given to Dilawar Khan.